-Narrative-Based Diabetes Care Help Patients and Physicians Connect
+Narrative-Based Diabetes Care Helps Patients and Physicians Connect

 An argument for making sure physicians and those with Type 1 diabetes are sharing the same storyline.